ayushkmr/spa-pup/README.md

 ### Core Features
 - **Today's Queue Management**: Create and manage the daily waiting list
-- **Puppy Registration**: Add new puppies with owner information
+- **Puppy Registration**: Add new puppies with owner, breed, and notes information
-- **Service Tracking**: Mark puppies as serviced when grooming is complete
+- **Service Tracking**: Mark puppies as completed, cancelled, or waiting
 - **Queue Reordering**: Drag and drop to reorder the waiting list
-- **Tabbed Interface**: Easily switch between waiting and serviced puppies
+- **Tabbed Interface**: Easily switch between waiting, future, completed, and cancelled puppies
-- **Search Functionality**: Find puppies by name, owner, or service type
+- **Search Functionality**: Find puppies by name, owner, breed, or service type
-- **History View**: Access past waiting lists and entries
+- **History View**: Access past waiting lists and entries with status information
+- **Future Bookings**: Schedule appointments for future dates and times
+- **Automated Status Updates**: Cron jobs to automatically update appointment statuses
+- **Comprehensive Seed Data**: Sample data for testing and demonstration

 ### UI Enhancements
 - **Pampered Pups Gallery**: Showcase beautifully groomed puppies at the bottom of the page